-Although mediation has been established in both countries, there are still challenges that need to be overcome related to mediation.
-For instance, the level of awareness among society for both countries is still at a low level.
-Society still has the mindset that going to mediation is difficult to find a solution because they have to sit in the same room with the other party.
+Although mediation has long been established in both countries, there are still challenges that need to be overcome related to mediation.
+For instance, the level of awareness among society in both countries is still at a low level.
+Society still has the mindset that going to mediation makes it difficult to find a solution because they have to sit in the same room with the other party.
 Not only that, they think that mediation is more time-consuming than going to court.
 This is because they think that if they proceed with litigation, the judge himself will determine the decision and the parties must agree.
 But when in mediation, they think that mediation cannot help them because this mediation is only assisted by a mediator who is neutral.
 Negative mindsets like this need to be changed by creating more awareness campaigns on social media or in public places.
 With the existence of this kind of awareness campaign, it can educate the community about the existence of mediation which actually brings many benefits to the community.
 In addition, people can ask questions with the officers doing the campaign about what they do not understand.
 With an alternative like this, people will begin to realize that mediation actually brings many benefits to them and is not what they think.

-Additionally, the existing legislation are insufficient and too general.
-As discussed before, mediation has actually been established for a long time in Malaysia and Indonesia.
+Additionally, the existing legislation is insufficient and too general.
+As discussed before, mediation has actually been established for a long time in Indonesia and Malaysia.
 The existing legislation may be a bit backward and not modern according to the current modernization trend.
-There is also lack of legal framework and procedures on how to resolve family disputes by using mediation (Heama Latha Nair, 2021).
-Besides that, there is lack of expert mediator who specialise in family dispute.
+There is also a lack of legal framework and procedures on how to resolve family disputes by using mediation (Heama Latha Nair, 2021).
+Besides that, there is a lack of expert mediators who specialises in family disputes.
 As a result, the appointed mediators are unable to handle family disputes effectively and efficiently.
 Moreover, most of the lawyers in both countries have lack of experience and training in mediation.
-In normal circumstances, most of the law schools teach mediation as part of their syllabus t it is not very comprehensive.
-The main focus of majority of law schools is on litigation.
-Due to this, lawyers who lack knowledge or experience about mediation are born.
+In normal circumstances, most of the law schools teach mediation as part of their syllabus but it lacks comprehensiveness.
+The main focus of the majority of law schools is on litigation.
+Due to this, some lawyers lack the knowledge or experience in mediation.

 To solve these challenges, some effective steps are needed to solve this matter.
-For instance, the government must make us social media or public spaces to combat negative mindsets regarding mediation.
+For instance, the government must make social media or public spaces to combat negative mindsets regarding mediation.
 With the use of this type of awareness campaign, the community can be made aware of mediation's presence and its numerous positive effects.
 Additionally, the government and the parties involved need to increase the number of readings or legislation related to mediation.
 This can be done by encouraging more studies and research to be done related to mediation.
-With the increase in reading material or legislation like this, it can not only be used as a reference if a problem occurs, it can also be used as a guidebook by all groups of people if they want to know more about mediation
+With the increase in reading material or legislation like this, it can not only be used as a reference if a problem occurs but it can also be used as a guidebook by all groups of people if they want to know more about mediation